Music of the My Little Pony: Friendship Is Magic fandom: 2020–present: Post-My Little Pony: Friendship Is Magic era

 As part of a concert at HarmonyCon 2024, PrinceWhateverer performed alongside fellow brony musicians MelodyBrony, 4everfreebrony, and Whirlwind in the rock band My Little Romance—a parody of My Chemical Romance—and debuted a cover of "Welcome to the Black Parade."
 My Little Romance subsequently released an album that features My Little Pony themed parody songs of the album The Black Parade.
 The final performance of My Little Romance took place at GalaCon 2025.
+In 2026, two members of this band were joined by DBPony formed a new band Green Hay—a parody of Green Day—and released a new album parodying American Idiot.

 In March 2025, BABSCon—a brony convention in the San Francisco Bay Area—dismissed its music concert coordinator Pinkaboo three weeks before BABSCon's final edition, which prompted all of its brony musicians to withdraw from the official concert and organize an alternative event called Pinkaboo's Neighhem that was held immediately after the end of the convention.
 The alternative concert, which received its funding from 15 (the creator of 15.ai) and a GoFundMe campaign, drew over a thousand attendees (over half of BABSCon's attendees), and took place at the Fox Theatre in Redwood City, California.
 BABSCon replaced the cancelled concert with a performance by Mystery Skulls.

 In July 2025, Vylet Pony released the album Love & Ponystep, which reached the top of music aggregate website Rate Your Music.
 The over 90-minute release featured collaborations with various artists (such as the narrator of Disco Elysium) and incorporated samples from video games like Call of Duty: Black Ops II, Fortnite, and Deltarune, as well as references to 2010s Internet culture and tributes to Skrillex.
 Amelia Zollner of Ringtone Mag praised the album and described it as "almost definitely Vylet's most ambitious album yet," though she acknowledged that some critics dismissed it as "meme music" due to its heavy use of irony and video game samples.
 Kieran Press-Reynolds of online music magazine Pitchfork gave Love & Ponystep a 7.8 out of 10 and praised the album's combination of electronic dance music with My Little Pony.